-Net interest income was up \$1.3 million for the first quarter 2020 over the same time frame in 2019 due to the increase in loan interest income and partially offset by higher interest expense, as previously mentioned.
+Net interest income increased \$2.1 million for the third quarter 2020 over the same time frame in 2019 with the increase in interest income combined with the lower interest expense, as previously mentioned.
 As the new loans added in 2019 and 2020 generate more income, management expects the benefits of the Company's strategy of repositioning the balance sheet to continue to widen this margin as measured in dollars.
-In terms of net interest margin rate, the Bank recognizes competition for deposits has and will continue to put pressure on the margin which may lead to a tightening.
+In terms of net interest margin rate, the Bank recognizes competition for deposits may again increase and put pressure on the margin which may lead to a tightening.

-Comparison of Noninterest Results of Operations - First Quarter 2020 to First Quarter 2019
+Comparison of Noninterest Results of Operations - Third Quarter 2020 to Third Quarter 2019